 The Sunburst recommendation for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades operate easily, and their subdued look works great with wider windows.
 Panel tracks are a type of shade with large panels of fabric that slide on a track–perfect for wide windows.
 Plantation shutters add a little more energy efficiency and privacy compared to shades, so if keeping your home cool is a priority, shutters might be your perfect solution.

 Angled windows (or “rake” windows) are appearing more and more in contemporary home design.
 The trouble with angled window treatments, similar to octagon windows, is getting one that matches your unique window geometry.
-Remember also that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that doesn’t have to open and shut often is oftentimes best for rake windows.
+Remember also that several angled windows are in harder-to-reach places, like where the ceiling meets the wall at a corner, so a window treatment that you won’t have to open and shut often is oftentimes best for rake windows.

 Similar to french doors, the window treatment you choose for a sliding glass door needs to let you open and shut the door without any hassle whatsoever.
 Additionally, a sliding glass door treatment should be durable and able to handle the frequent usage a sliding door sees.
-Lastly, sliding glass doors are some of the least energy-efficient windows, since they not only let energy pass through the pane but through the door opening as well.
+Lastly, sliding glass doors are some of the least energy-efficient window types, since they not only let energy pass through the pane but through the door opening as well.
 A window treatment that can block energy transfer should also be a top priority for sliding glass doors.

 The Sunburst recommendation for sliding glass doors: Plantation shutters or panel tracks.
 Panel tracks and shutters both make opening a shutting a sliding door easy.
 Panel tracks also give you a range of patterns and textures to choose from, opening up your options and giving you a lot more room to express yourself.
 Plantation shutters can be installed in numerous configurations to fit any sliding glass door, and offer the most energy efficiency of any window covering.

 Bay windows are unmistakable.
 The long panes, convex layout, and ample view offered by bay windows are distinct from any other window, and thus require some special consideration when deciding on a window treatment.
 Houston homeowners should look at window treatments that enhance a bay window’s eye-catching geometry, protect your privacy, and look gorgeous in your living or family room.
-Lucky for us, there are a number of window treatments that can do it all.
+Lucky for us, there are a couple of window treatments that can do it all.

 The Sunburst recommendation for bay windows: Roman shades, cellular shades, or plantation shutters.
 Both cellular and roman shades function well with bay windows because each shade can cover a single pane, giving you some flexibility in how much surface area you’d like to cover.
 Likewise, plantation shutters can be installed on each separate pane on bay windows, but can still give you even more flexibility in window coverage with their easily adjustable louvers.